Create a project

 Tip: The notes field accepts any valid Markdown input, so you can easily add lists and use different text formatting.
 Click here to learn about the basics of Markdown.

-To delete a block, click on the options button beside the block title, and then clicking the delete button.
+To delete a block, click on the options button beside the block title, and then clicking the "Delete block" option.
 You can't undo this action, so be careful!

 When you have a block selected, you'll see its time range represented as a highlighted area on the play bar.
 From here, you can press play and hear only the part of the song selected in that block.
 Once a block finishes playing, the playhead will reset itself to the beginning of the block, so you can easily re-shoot a scene by pressing play again.